 This section explains transaction-based replication using global transaction identifiers (GTIDs), introduced in MySQL 5.6.5.
-When using GTIDs, each transaction can be identified and tracked as it is committed on the originating server and applied by any slaves; this means that it is not necessary when using GTIDs to refer to log files or positions within those files when starting a new slave or failing over to a new master, which greatly simplifies these tasks.
-Because GTID-based replication is completely transaction-based, it is simple to determine whether masters and slaves are consistent; as long as all transactions committed on a master are also committed on a slave, consistency between the two is guaranteed.
+When using GTIDs, each transaction can be identified and tracked as it is committed on the originating server and applied by any replicas; this means that it is not necessary when using GTIDs to refer to log files or positions within those files when starting a new replica or failing over to a new source, which greatly simplifies these tasks.
+Because GTID-based replication is completely transaction-based, it is simple to determine whether sources and replicas are consistent; as long as all transactions committed on a source are also committed on a replica, consistency between the two is guaranteed.
 You can use either statement-based or row-based replication with GTIDs (see Section 2.2, “Replication Formats”); however, for best results, we recommend that you use the row-based format.

 This section discusses the following topics:

 How GTIDs are defined and created, and how they are represented in the MySQL Server (see Section 2.3.1, “GTID Concepts”).

 A general procedure for setting up and starting GTID-based replication (see Section 2.3.2, “Setting Up Replication Using GTIDs”).

 Suggested methods for provisioning new replication servers when using GTIDs (see Section 2.3.3, “Using GTIDs for Failover and Scaleout”).

 Restrictions and limitations that you should be aware of when using GTID-based replication (see Section 2.3.4, “Restrictions on Replication with GTIDs”).

 A procedure for disabling GTIDs, which you must do if you have enabled GTIDs and are downgrading to a MySQL release that does not support GTIDs (see Section 2.3.5, “Disabling GTID Transactions”).